 If you are not registered for the GST/HST and have to self-assess the provincial part of the HST, use Form GST489, Return for Self-assessment of the Provincial Part of Harmonized Sales Tax (HST).

-How does the GST/HST applies to imported services and intangible personal property? (show/hide)
+How does the GST/HST apply to imported services and intangible personal property? (show/hide)

-How does the GST/HST applies to imported services and intangible personal property?
+How does the GST/HST apply to imported services and intangible personal property?

 If you buy services (such as architectural services for a building in Canada) or intangible personal property (IPP) (such as the right to use a patent in Canada) from an unregistered non-resident person outside Canada, you do not pay the GST or the federal part of the HST if you acquire them to use at least 90% in your commercial activities (100% in the case of a financial institution).